-EPA, the State of Ohio, and several of the Settling Defendants, known as the Cardington Road Coalition (CRC), entered into a three-party Administrative Order by Consent (AOC) which became effective on December 16, 1987.
+EPA, the State of Ohio, and several of the Settling Defendants, known as the Cardington Road Coalition (CRC), entered into a three-party Administrative Order by Consent (AOC) which became effective in December 1987.
 Pursuant to the AOC, the CRC performed a Remedial Investigation/Feasibility Study (RI/FS) for the site.
-The RI was completed on January 10, 1992, and the FS was completed on November 12, 1992.
+The RI was completed in January 1992, and the FS was completed in November 1992.
 EPA selected a final cleanup remedy for the site which was documented in a Record of Decision signed on September 27, 1993.

-The components of the remedy included a solid waste landfill cap, on-site subsurface gas controls, surface run-off controls, long-term monitoring, institutional controls, and a supplemental site investigation to determine if a ground water extraction/treatment system was necessary.
-A Consent Decree between EPA and the Cardington Road Coalition was entered by the court on August 12, 1996.
+The components of the remedy included a solid waste landfill cap, on-site subsurface gas controls, surface run-off controls, long-term monitoring, institutional controls, and a supplemental site investigation to determine if a groundwater extraction/treatment system was necessary.
+A Consent Decree between EPA and the Cardington Road Coalition was entered by the court in August 1996.
 This Consent Decree outlined the requirements for the CRC to perform the Remedial Design/Remedial Action (RD/RA) for the site.
-The RD was completed on April 16, 1996.
+The RD was completed in April 1996.
 As a result of the supplemental investigation performed during the RD, it was determined that groundwater extraction and treatment was not necessary at the site.

-EPA completed the first five-year review for the site on September 25, 2002, and found the remedy was operating as designed.
-EPA completed its second five-year review on September 25, 2007, which concluded that the remedy was protective of human health and the environment.
+EPA completed the first five-year review for the site in September 2002, and found the remedy was operating as designed.
+EPA completed its second five-year review in September 2007, which concluded that the remedy was protective of human health and the environment.

-EPA and the CRC are working to implement long-term ICs for the site, and this work is expected to be completed by summer 2013.
+EPA and the CRC are working to implement long-term ICs for the site, which includes 13 separate land parcels.
+This work is expected to be completed by late 2015.

 ContactsRemedial Project Manager, U.S. EPA